-Study design: Multicenter, randomized, double-blind, active-controlled study versus bupivacaine HCI designed to eliminate confounders and isolate the effects of EXPAREL by limiting the multimodal non-opioid analgesics permitted and providing opioid rescue on an as-needed basis only.
+Study design: Multicenter, randomized, double-blind, active-controlled study versus bupivacaine HCl designed to eliminate confounders and isolate the effects of EXPAREL by limiting the multimodal non-opioid analysesics permitted and providing opioid rescue on an as-needed basis only.

-Frequency of adverse events (AEs) was similar between the EXPAREL and bupivacaine HCl groups; most AEs were mild to moderate in severity.
-The most common AEs (>10%) in the EXPAREL group were nausea, constipation, muscle spasms, and headache.
+The frequency of adverse events (AEs) was similar across treatment groups, with all AEs being mild or moderate in severity.
+The most common AEs (>10%) following EXPAREL administration were nausea and constipation.